joskolenberg/jory-docs/resources/docs/2.0/installation.md

 <a name="config"></a>
 ## Publish Config
-Optionally you can publish the config file if you need to tweak some settings.
+Optionally you can publish the config file to tweak some settings.
 ```shell script
 php artisan vendor:publish --provider="JosKolenberg\LaravelJory\JoryServiceProvider"
 ```